hugosoliveira/Arduino_Python/README.md

-# Get Data from Arduino using a Code in Python
+# Plot a Resistor

 This code is to be used when we need to get data from the Serial COM/tty from Arduino.

+The code also gets the

 Feel free to use!